Adryipan/MyMovieMemoir-Backend/README.md

 ## Overview

-Backend repository for My Movie Memoir app containing code related to the application server and the SQL database.
+Backend repository for My Movie Memoir app containing code related to the RESTful application server and the SQL database.

 For the app, please see [MyMovieMemoir](https://github.com/Adryipan/MyMovieMemoir).